Not-Jayden/svelte-boxed/README.md

 # 📦 svelte-boxed

-A lightweight utility function for Svelte to create reactive, boxed values with shallow reactivity using Svelte runes.
+A lightweight utility function for Svelte to create reactive, boxed values with shallow reactivity using [Svelte runes](https://svelte.dev/blog/runes).

+Inspired by/stolen from [this tweet](https://twitter.com/Rich_Harris/status/1704889098169709019) by Rich Harris, amongst the other conversations around this utility function in the Svelte Discord server.

 ## 🚀 Installation